ANNUAL BUSINESS MEETING

 Member at Large:

 These nominees were approved unanimously by the membership.

-For 2012 we will investigate the possibility of holding the meeting in Mexico or Hawaii.
+For 2012 we will investigate the possibility of holding the meeting in Hawaii.

 The 2013 meeting will be held in Sun Valley, ID with Dr. Jensen working on local arrangements.

 Unfinished business: There was no unfinished business.